Accessibility Best Practices

 5. Forms Accessibility

-attributes to associate labels with form controls. - For custom components, use
+- Use <label>elements withforattributes to associate labels with form controls.

-to describe the input. - Provide clear error messages with
+- Provide clear error messages with aria-liveregions for validation feedback.

 6. Color Contrast